oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 1. Go to SQL Performance Watch summary page, and click on **mfg\_salespdb** database.
 The page shows the summary of last 7 days, if no tasks are run in last 7 days the page shows empty, so ensure you have changed **View data** in right corner value to **ALL** from the drop down menu.
 Review the highlighted sections:
 	- View data: Please choose **ALL** from the dropdown menu, to view all the tasks.
-	- Latest Comparison report: shows the latest report results on the database with the regressed or improved % of the performance of the SQL Tuning Set(STS).
+	- Latest Comparison report: Shows the latest report results on the database with the regressed or improved % of the performance of the SQL Tuning Set(STS).
 	- Tasks by status: All the tasks performed on the database along with status such as completed, failed, canceled, processing etc., can be viewed here.
 	- Tasks by change type: Tasks that are created by various **change type** menus that are performed on the database can be viewed in this section
 	- You can create the task by clicking on the **Create** button